Hamsa Krakow (or Hummus & Happiness Israeli Restobar if you insist) is one of the top choices for Middle Eastern food in the city!

 Diners can choose between a whole host of small Israeli and Levantine tapa.
 Personal favourites include the deep-fried jibneh cheese, the in-house falafels, the muhammara dip (a lovely concoction of walnuts and red pepper).
 In addition to that, there are larger mains.
 They encompass the likes of Moroccan mackerel and beef burgers doused in mint-packed mayo.

 Breakfast at Hamsa Krakow is also to-die-for.
 You can discover a medley of baked eggs sprinkled in paprika and smothered in vegetables.
 That’s washed down by mint teas and colourful smoothies.
 Basically, it’s a top way to start the day in Kazi!

 There’s also a strong beer offering, with regularly changing house bottles and labels.
 They bring out the best of local Polish, Czech and Eastern European breweries.
-You can also select from some curated wines from across Europe and Is
+You can also select from some curated wines from across Europe and Israel.